 When her internment in India ended in 1946, Dr Montessori returned to Europe, now aged 77.
 She visited England and began work with Adele Costa Gnocchi to develop ideas for families and babies from birth to age 3.
-Despite advancing years she continued to travel extensively, teaching and lecturing.
-During this period she was honoured by many countries with royal, civic and academic awards and was nominated three times for the Nobel Peace Prize.
+Despite advancing years, she continued to travel extensively, teaching and lecturing.
+During this period, she was honoured by many countries with royal, civic and academic awards and was nominated for the Nobel Peace Prize three times.

 Dr Montessori had four grandchildren.
 Mario Montessori Jr actively supported the Montessori movement despite a busy professional career as a psycho-analyst.
 He published papers on Montessori education.

 Mario also worked at the Association Montessori Internationale (AMI) for a year, assisting his grandmother and was secretary of the Dutch Montessori Training and Research Centre from 1964 to 1982.
 Granddaughter Renilde retired as general secretary and president of AMI in 2005.